-Jackson Civil Engineering has taken its first delivery of Shell GTL Fuel, as part of a trial to find a cleaner burning alternative to diesel.
+Jackson Civil Engineering has taken its first delivery of GTL Fuel, as part of a trial to find a cleaner burning alternative to diesel.
 The fuel is being used in plant on Phase 2 of the Environment Agency’s Perry Barr & Witton Flood Risk Management Scheme.

 The £32 million project will hold 1.7 million cubic meters of water and reduce flood risk for 1,400 properties currently at risk of flooding from the River Tame.

-The decision was made to trial the cleaner burning alternative, Shell GTL Fuel, in an attempt to reduce levels of air pollutants during the second phase of the project.
+The decision was made to trial the cleaner burning alternative, GTL Fuel, in an attempt to reduce levels of air pollutants during the second phase of the project.

 Services Manager at Jackson Civil Engineering, Andy Lusher said: “Previous trials have shown that GTL fuel can significantly reduce nitrogen oxide (NOx) and particulate matter emissions so we were keen to give it a try on our sites.”

 “The Perry Barr and Witton scheme offers a unique opportunity to introduce alternative fuels to reduce on-site emissions and with Birmingham’s active consultation on the new Clean Air Zone proposed for 2020, we felt this was the perfect site for the trial.

 The Perry Barr site will be the first construction site in Birmingham to be powered by GTL Fuel, supplied by Certas Energy.